balanced/balanced-docs/overview/overview.rst

   set-up fee                                  $0
   ================================ ===============

-* If you isssue a hold, and then capture, you are only charged the addition 2.9%, not the 30¢ again.
+*If you isssue a hold, and then capture, you are only charged the additional 2.9%, not the 30¢ again.*

 .. _overview.fees.balanced: